Top-down space survival sandbox

 What you build stays long enough to matter.

-Your stockpiles, structures, and staging choices shape what you can do next.
-They also shape what other people decide to hit, protect, trade with, or steal.
+Outposts, stored resources, fitted defenses, and staging choices shape what happens next.
+They also shape what other people decide to protect, trade with, raid, or wipe out.

 The World